Nicolas Savin: Military career

 Savin claimed to have been born in 1768 and to have enlisted in the 2nd Regiment of Hussars in 1788.
 He said his father, Alexandre Savin, was killed in battle defending the Tuileries Palace during the French Revolution.
 Savin also claimed that he had "been at Toulon in 1793," had fought in Egypt in 1798, in the Peninsular War, and in the 1812 invasion of Russia.
 Around this time he was promoted to sous-officier (lieutenant) and transferred to the 24th Chasseurs a Cheval.
 He was awarded many medals, including the Legion d'Honneur and the St Helena Medal.
 In 1812 he was captured by the Cossacks and later worked as a fencing master for the Tsarist army.

 Later life

 Following Napoleon's defeat Savin settled at Saratov Gubernia, Russia, and Russified his name as Nikolai Andreevich Savin.
 He married a Russian woman and had at least one daughter.
-From 1814–74 he worked as a tutor, teaching French to the children of the nobility.
-In 1887, Tzar Alexander III gave "the old soldier a present of a thousand rubles."
+From 1814 to 1874 he worked as a tutor, teaching French to the children of the nobility.
+In 1887, Tsar Alexander III of Russia gave "the old soldier a present of a thousand rubles."
 By the 1890s, he lived in a small Russian cottage with a bronze statue of Napoleon in his study.
 Voyenski attributes Savin's long life to his tea-drinking and active lifestyle: the old man enjoyed painting and continued gardening until he fell sick in November 1894.
 After receiving the sacraments of the Roman Catholic Church, Savin died on 29 November 1894.